shubhra13/FinTech/caseStudy/README.md

 ---

 ### `Financial technology Domain Acorns belongs to`
-    Robo Advisory and micro investment.
+Robo Advisory and micro investment domain.

 ### `Trends and innovations of this domain over the last 5-10 years`

-- ***Niche Robo-Advising Forces Financial Advisors to Improve Services:*** By 2020, up to $3.7 trillion in assets are expected to be managed with the support of robo-advisory services, Deloitte reports.
+- ***Niche Robo-Advising forces financial advisors to improve services:*** By 2020, up to $3.7 trillion in assets are expected to be managed with the support of robo-advisory services, Deloitte reports.
 That number will rise to more than $16 trillion by 2025.

 - ***Cost benefits:*** Customers are enjoying cost benefits, especially when obtaining customized portfolios from Robo advisors.
 Which used to be done by traditional financial advisors with much higher fees

-- ***More Use Of Artificial Intelligence:*** Enhanced analytics is another benefit of artificial intelligence, making data analysis a breeze and more accurate.
+- ***More use of Artificial Intelligence:*** Enhanced analytics is another benefit of artificial intelligence, making data analysis a breeze and more accurate.
 Thus, delivering personalized financial solutions is now possible by analyzing the data of a customer through social media history and other data.
 2020 will see more use of AI in Robo-advisory and other fintech-related processes and transactions.

-- ***Evolution of Smart Phones:*** Made investing app easily accessable to most of the people.
+- ***Ease of access:*** With the evolution of smart phones investing app is easily accessable to most of the people.

-### `Other major companies in this domain?`
+### `Other major companies in this domain`
 Betterment, Wealthfront and Stash

 ## `RESULTS`
 ---
 ### `What has been the business impact of this company so far?`
 They have more than 4.5 million customers and 1 Billion AUM (Asset Under Management).
+They have been successful in pulling fairly younger crowd to invest.

 ### `Core metrics that companies in this domain use to measure success?
 How is Acorns performing based on those metrics`

 - ***Acquisition Metrics***
 (*This indicates how many new customers you're managing to onboard.)* ***:***
 There are currently 4.5 Million users as of Jan 2019.
 And over 100,000 users in retirement account as of Dec 2018.
 They have more than $1 billion in assets under management (AUM).
-In fact, they are a subscription model service so AUM doesn’t really matter, valuation does.
 - ***Growth Metrics:*** Went from a few employees to more than 260 employees in four years, so they grown quite a bit.

 - ***Revenue***
-Exact revenue is unknown, however at the time of series E funding the valuation of the company was `$860 Million`.
-Which is more than its competitors.
+Exact revenue is unknown, however at the time of their series E funding the valuation of the company was `$860 Million`.
+Which is more than any of its competitors.

-##### ***`Note:` KPIs such as how many app downloads, cost per acquisition and `Retention Metrics` is unknown.***
+##### ***`Note:` KPIs such as how many app downloads, cost per acquisition and Retention Metrics is unknown.***

 ### `How is Acorns performing relative to competitors in the same domain?`